Skip to main content

 messages:sendctx.messages.sendText / ctx.messages.replyAuto-replies, notifications

-engine:readRead-only engine queries (group info, contacts, chats, number check)Enriching events
+engine:readRead-only engine queries (group info, contacts, chats, number check, chat history, canonical-id resolution)Enriching events

 A plugin that calls a capability it did not declare fails with a PluginCapabilityError.
+Capability calls are also confined to the sessions an operator activated the plugin for, not just the manifest's static scope.
 For the full hook list, capability surface, and lifecycle, see Plugin architecture.

 Plugins run with full Node privileges